sadityakumar9211/myspace-frontend/README.md

 # MySpace
- MySpace is a socio-academic site for IIITM students This is a group Project
+ MySpace is a socio-academic site for IIITM students This is a group Project.

   Members in the group are:

    Abishekh Yadav (2020BCS-003)